MOONSALE

 Token Lock

 The Token Lock tool lets you lock any tokens (your own allocation or a team wallet) for a fixed period.
-This is separate from liquidity locking and is used to show investors that the team's tokens will not be sold early.
+This is separate from liquidity locking and is used to show investors that team tokens will not be sold early.
 Go to Token Lock in Developer Tools.

 1